itenfay/DYFStore/README-en.md

 pod 'DYFStore'
 ```

-Or add the files from the [DYFStore](https://github.com/dgynfi/DYFStore/tree/master/DYFStore) directory if you're doing it manually.
+Or manually add the files from the [DYFStore](https://github.com/dgynfi/DYFStore/tree/master/DYFStore) directory.

 Check out the [wiki](https://github.com/dgynfi/DYFStore/wiki/Installation) for more options.